-Select, Checkboxes, and Radio fields settings
+Select, Checkboxes, and Radio fields Settings

-So, you’ve created a form, added a new field by clicking the “Add Field” button, and chose either “Select”, “Checkboxes”, or “Radio” option in the Type drop-down menu.
+So, you’ve created a form, added a new field by clicking the “Add Field” button, and chose either the “Select”, “Checkboxes”, or “Radio” option in the Type drop-down menu.
 The settings will be almost the same, so let’s take the Radio field as an example.

 - Name.
 This a slug or an ID of the field, you will need it to mark the field if you would like to use its values further;

 - Label.
 Here you can type in the text that will be shown over the options list;